aouxwoux/karpathysbasement/README.md

 | `neural_educator` | Andrej Karpathy | data, training dynamics, learned programs, practical model-building intuition |
 | `deep_learning_sage` | Geoffrey Hinton | deep learning history, representations, backprop, older debates returning in new clothes |

 These are not the real people, and the bot must not claim private beliefs, private access, personal memories, or current opinions.
 The profiles are grounded in public research themes and used for study/motivation.

 ## Features

-- Multi-bot Discord setup: each active agent can have its own Discord bot account.
-- Gemini-powered routing and replies.
-- Hidden room director for follow-up turns.
+- hidden room director for follow-up turns.
-- Agent-to-agent conversation instead of one bot dumping a panel answer.
+- agent-to-agent conversation instead of one bot dumping a panel answer.
-- Persistent SQLite memory for room history, summaries, tone preferences, and user notes.
+- persistent SQLite memory for room history, summaries, tone preferences, and user notes.
 - Tone modes:
   - `!tone professional`
   - `!tone normal`